 "It's difficult to find plus-size capsule pieces as brands tend to not think about how a specific item of clothing may look on a bigger body," plus-size style and lifestyle blogger Stephanie Yeboah tells us.
 "I don't think brands want to keep in mind that bigger bodies can dress 'sophisticated' too, and this boils down to the fatphobic microaggression that fatter bodies either lean towards the 'mumsy/soft' characteristic, or the 'loud, bubbly and brash' characteristic.
 Thus, we are given options that adhere to these stereotypes: empire line dresses, smocks, butterfly prints, or loud, unforgiving prints with cold shoulders and poorly cut pieces."

-Earlier this month, a tweet summarising this very argument gained traction online.
-Twitter user Adwoa wrote: "If you’re slim and you can’t dress, I really don’t know for you cos you have all the clothes in the world."
+One user on Twitter summarised this very argument stating "If you’re slim and you can’t dress, I really don’t know for you cos you have all the clothes in the world."
 She continued in the thread: "Imagine unlimited clothes in your size at every price point and all you know is New Look 2011 vibes, God forbid.
 Similarly, if you’re fat and fashionable well done because they really be trying to force cold shoulder and butterfly print upon plus size people."
 The tweet had 2.6k retweets and 9.6k likes at the time of writing – and it’s not the first time this point has been made on social media.
 Another user commented below the tweet: "Also, certain body types within the bracket of 'slim' are praised and stylish for wearing absolutely anything.
 (They live on the IG explore page)."

 This is another concerning facet of minimalism: when plus-size women are able to find specific items that fall under the aesthetic’s umbrella – the aforementioned camel coats and well cut trousers – they’re often berated for being lazy with their style, rather than the 'perennially chic' accolade given to slim bodied women.
 So when items do become available, is minimalism size-inclusive?
 "Not at all," journalist Gina Tonic tells Refinery29.
 "The perception of these looks is stylish on thin people and lazy when worn on fat people.
 In fashion, and definitely even more so with Instagram, fat people have to work twice as hard on unique outfits and looks to be recognised, whereas hundreds of thin women have fashion Instagram accounts with thousands of followers where they wear the same jeans and a jumper every day."